t8dash/react-store/README.md

 };
 ```

-While `useStore(itemStore)` in this component would trigger a re-render in response to any changes in the `itemStore` (which can be fine with a small store), with `useStore(itemStore, hasRelevantUpdates)` the `ItemCard` component has a more targeted subscription to the store: a re-render will only be triggered if the `revision` property of the item with the given `id` has changed.
+While `useStore(itemStore)` in this component would trigger a re-render in response to any changes in the `itemStore` (which can be fine with a small store), with `useStore(itemStore, shouldUpdate)` the `ItemCard` component has a more targeted subscription to the store: in this example, a re-render will only be triggered if the `revision` property of the item with the given `id` has changed.

 ## Providing shared state